 If you’re presently using Shopify and starting to find the number of add-ons is starting to become unmanageable, you’re not alone.
 Many businesses start with Shopify (and other as-a-service platforms) when they launch.
 They then find the system doesn’t do exactly what they need and start looking for alternatives.
 In this article, we are going to explore some of the options you may wish to consider.

 Why did you start with Shopify?

 If you’re like most businesses, you picked Shopify because it’s easy to use and the price point means there was very little up-front cost.
-As a software developer, we’re well aware of the attraction.
-We are also aware that not all businesses need all the features or benefits or are able to customise software.
+As software developers, we’re well aware of the attraction.
+We are also aware that not all businesses need all the features or benefits or are able to customize the software.

 Where does Shopify become annoying?

 Often where you start is far from when you end up.
 A low monthly cost, with minimal upfront costs other than some time needed to set things up (which is about normal for any e-commerce system).
 Where this catches clients is the “there is an add-on for that”, which costs another USD20 per month, then another and another.
 All of a sudden, you’re spending a few hundred dollars each month just to keep the lights on.
 Then you find something you really need, let’s say to talk to another piece of software, or customize something, you cannot, or you can, but at a cost.
 You start questioning your decision.